Insurance Companies Should Be Responsible For Their Misconduct Of Their Agents

 While it may seem obvious that an insurance company would be legally responsible for the misconduct of its agent, the law in some states is not so clear.
 For example, a June 2021 decision from a California appellate court held that an insurance company had no duty of care to supervise its agent and therefore was not liable for the agent’s misconduct, egregious as it was.
 See Williams v.
 National Western Life Insurance Company, Case No. C090436 (Third Appellate District, June 11, 2021) https://scholar.google.com/scholar_case?case=6723238997375948811&q=williams+v.+national+western+life+insurance&hl=en&as_sdt=2006

 LICAC believes that the decision in Williams is wrong even under pre-existing law, but it is a published decision that now represents California law.
-It is therefore a precedent that is binding on trial courts.
+Unless and until Williams is overruled by the California Supreme Court, it is precedent that is binding on trial courts.
 California law should be restated to make clear that 1) an agent selling life insurance on commission is considered the agent of the insurer, not the insured, and 2) the insurer has a duty of ordinary care to supervise its agent.
 Put another way: 1) whether the insurance company is liable for the misconduct of its commissioned agent under the doctrine of respondeat superior should be analyzed based on the recognition that the agent is not the agent of the consumer, but of the insurer; and 2) the insurer should be liable in negligence if it fails to exercise ordinary care in supervising its agent.

 The Williams case shows why such clarification of the law is necessary.
 The agent in Williams tricked the plaintiff, a 78 year old senior, into buying an annuity that he did not want and that he was forced to surrender with payment of a $15,000 surrender penalty.
 As established by the jury’s verdict, the agent’s misconduct included operating a “living trust mill” in order to sell annuities, unlawfully using a legal services company to sell insurance products, unlawfully using a business card that did not identify him as an insurance agent but instead suggested that he was a paralegal, and submitting a falsified request to withdraw the cancellation of an annuity that the agent had sold to the plaintiff.